Please Recreate Responsibly.

 On the Water

 Move gently through the water so that you do not disturb wildlife.
 For safety, paddle in groups if possible.
 Ensure that you are close enough to reach fellow paddlers quickly if trouble arises.
 Paddle close to shore or, if an open-water crossing is necessary, choose the most direct route.
 Always wear your personal flotation device.
+Visit our Your Safety While Boating page for more information.

 Where to Camp